Teemu Lepaus

-Teemu Lepaus (born march 12, 1993) is a Finnish professional ice hockey player who plays for Bietigheim Steelers in the Deutsche Eishockey Liga (DEL).
+Teemu Lepaus (born March 12, 1993) is a Finnish professional ice hockey player who plays for Bietigheim Steelers in the Deutsche Eishockey Liga (DEL).
 He also plays roller in-line hockey last time playing for Team Haippi winning the Finnish championships.
-He has also played for the Finnish men's team winning silver in 2017 world championships.
+He has also played for the Finnish men's team winning silver in the 2017 world championships.

 Playing career

-In the 2014–15 season Lepaus played in EHC Lustenau for 9 games.
+In the 2014–15 season, Lepaus played in EHC Lustenau for 9 games.
 Lustenau won the INL championship that season.
 Lepaus also played in Suomi-sarja for Ketterä.

-In the 2015-16 season Lepaus had moved to play for SaPKo in the finnish second-tier league, Mestis.
+In the 2015–16 season Lepaus had moved to play for SaPKo in the finnish second-tier league, Mestis.
 He played 40 games and put up 22 points.
 12 of those were goals.

-The next season, 2016-17 Lepaus played for SaPKo for the last time.
+The next season, 2016–17 Lepaus played for SaPKo for the last time.
 He played 48 games and made 62 points, but only 16 were goals.
-SaPKo won the Mestis championship and Lepaus got chosen in the all-star team.
-Lepaus had the most playoff-points (17) and the most assists (46).
+SaPKo won the Mestis championship and Lepaus was chosen for the all-star team.
+Lepaus had the most playoff points (17) and the most assists (46).
 Lepaus was also chosen as the playoffs MVP.

-For the next four seasons (2017-2021) Lepaus played in the finnish first-tier league, Liiga.
-He was in the roster of Ilves.
+For the next four seasons (2017–2021) Lepaus played in the Finnish first-tier league, SM-liiga.
+He was on the roster of Ilves.
 Lepaus played 203 games in those four seasons and put up 104 points.
 41 of those were goals.

 In 2021 Lepaus signed a one-year contract with Porin Ässät.
 But he went to EHC Visp in the middle of the season.